NHS Long Term Plan

 “The Taskforce shows the importance of the patient voice in bringing about improvements in treatment and care.
 We have been involved from the earliest stage and have always felt that our experience and input mattered.”

 “The health service can improve the way it manages change by involving patients, alongside clinicians and commissioners, as early as possible.
-If you alter the way something has been done for a long time, you need to provide information in a way that clearly sets out the benefits to ordinary people.”
+If you alter the way something has been done for a long time, you need to provide information in a way that clearly sets out the benefits to patients.”

 Lynn Willacy, NHS England Respiratory Delivery Board patient representative